NVIDIA/aistore/docs/storage_svcs.md

 $ curl -i -X POST -H 'Content-Type: application/json' -d '{"action": "makencopies", "value":3}' 'http://G/v1/buckets/abc'
 ```

-The next command will redefine the `abc` bucket created in the previous example as a 2-way mirroru - all objects that were previously stored in three replicas will now have only two (replicas):
+The next command will redefine the `abc` bucket created in the previous example as a 2-way mirror - all objects that were previously stored in three replicas will now have only two (replicas):

 ```shell
 $ curl -i -X POST -H 'Content-Type: application/json' -d '{"action": "makencopies", "value":2}' 'http://G/v1/buckets/abc'